-We are requesting a waiver of Subdivision Regulation Section VI.2.A, Lot Arrangement.
-As shown on the Subdivision Plan Sheet C-2, the lot line between proposed Lots 2 and 3 does not technically meet the intent of the regulation.
+We are also requesting a waiver of Subdivision Regulation Section VI.2.A, Lot Arrangement as called for in Note 9 on Sheet C-2.
+As shown on the Subdivision Plan Sheet C-2, the lot line between proposed Lots 2 and 3, although technically compliant, does not meet the intent of the regulation.
 Although radial to the right of way for approximately 4', the line then jogs approximately 90-degrees to the south east towards the water.
 This was done with the intent of making the four lots as perpendicular to each other as possible and to make the lots better fit the existing topography of the site.
 It is our opinion that this allows a more logical layout and provides desirable water frontage to each lot.